prakash2033/dwmblocks/README.md

 `$PATH`.
 I do this to avoid redundancy in PARBS, both i3 and dwm use the same statusbar scripts.

+# Patches
+- statuscmd: This patch adds the ability to signal a status monitor program such as dwmblocks the location and button when clicking on the status bar.

 # Signaling changes

 Most statusbars constantly rerun every script every several seconds to update.